 There are a wide range of hiring tools available, each designed to help companies streamline and improve various aspects of the hiring process.
 Here are some examples of the different types of hiring tools:

-Applicant tracking systems (ATS): These are software platforms that help manage and track job applications, resumes, and other hiring-related information.
+These are software platform that help manage and track job applications, resumes, and other hiring-related information.
 ATS can help organisations review and sort resumes, schedule interviews, and communicate with candidates.

 You can also find comprehensive recruitment software covering all of the above described functionality.